codex-academy/angular-intro/README.md

 > [Angular CRUD using ngResource](http://www.sitepoint.com/creating-crud-app-minutes-angulars-resource/)

-The ngResource module makes it easy to call RESTFULL Api's.
+The ngResource module makes it easy to call RESTFULL API's.

 To be able to use ngResource you will need to:
 * reference the ngResources library in your javascript